sejori/peko/README.md

 <h2 id="request-handling">Request handling</h2>

 Each route must have a <code>handler</code> function that generates a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response).

-Upon receiving a request the `Server` will construct a [RequestContext](https://deno.land/x/peko/server.ts?s=RequestContext) and cascade it through any global middleware, then route middleware and finally the route handler.
-Global and route middleware are invoked in the order they are added.
-If a response is returned by any middleware along the chain no subsequent middleware/handler will run.
+Upon receiving a request a `Router` will construct a [RequestContext](https://deno.land/x/peko/server.ts?s=RequestContext) and cascade it through global middleware, route middleware and the route handler.

+Middleware are invoked in the order they are added.
+If a response is returned no subsequent middleware/handler will execute.

 Peko comes with a library of utilities, middleware and handlers for common route use-cases, such as:
-- server-side-rendering
+- server-side rendering apps to HTML
-- opening WebSockets/server-sent events
+- streaming server-sent events
-- JWT signing/verifying & authentication
+- hashing and JWT authentication
-- logging
+- logging requests
-- caching
+- caching responses

 See `handlers`, `mmiddleware` or `utils` for source, or dive into `examples` for demo implementations.

+### `next: () => Promise<Response>`

 The second argument to any middleware is the `next` fcn.
 This returns a promise that resolves to the first response returned by any subsequent middleware/handler.
 This is useful for error-handling as well as post-response operations such as editing headers or logging.
 See the below snippet or `middleware/logger.ts` for examples.